apaunchev/paunchev.com/_posts/2014-12-16-introvert.md

 **Being an introvert means that interacting with people for extended periods of time exhausts me and I often need time alone to regain my energy.**

 Going to social gatherings can be extremely draining for me, especially if I have to be around people I don’t know.
-This is why I sometimes prefer staying at home to going out.
+This is why I sometimes prefer staying in to going out.
 I need a healthy balance between socialising and alone time.

 Spending time alone does not make me lonely.
 There are a ton of things I can do when I'm on my own that make me happy, but like most people, I can only do them so long before craving interaction with another human being.

 I don’t mind social interactions, but I usually don't initiate them either.
-In other words, I'm unlikely to start a conversation, but I’d be more than happy if you start one with me.
+In other words, I'm unlikely to start a conversation, but I’d be more than happy if you started one with me.

 I don’t enjoy small talk; it feels fake and unnecessary.
 I’d much rather have meaningful conversations about things we’re both passionate about than tell you what I did last weekend.
 (Whatever it was, I was probably by myself, and I enjoyed every second of it.)